axell-ag/SquareFall/README.md

 # SquareFall

-This is a small platformer workbench built using C#/Unity
+This is a small hyper casual 2D game built with Unity / C #

 A fragment from the game: